scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** fire

-A blast of fire shoots from your hands, hitting all creatures in a 3 tile line.
+A blast of fire erupts from your hands hitting all creatures in a 3 tile line.
 Make a spellcasting roll against the creatures defense.
 On success the target takes a wound in fire damage, or two wounds on a critical.

 The beam reaches 1 tile further and deals an extra wound die for every level cast above 1st.